 Dr Georgina Randsley de Moura

-My research is principally in the areas of leadership, innovation and what happens when group members break rules or norms.
-My research interests are based around intra-and intergroup dynamics and social psychology in organizations.
+Georgina's research is principally in the areas of leadership, diversity, and innovation.
+She is interested in how leaders manage the delicate line of representing their group whilst also pushing the boundaries and/or being different or unexpected in some way.
+Georgina's research interests are broadly based around intra-and intergroup dynamics and social psychology in organizations.

 - Abrams, D., Randsley de Moura, G., & Travaglino, G.A.
 (2013).
 A double standard when group members behave badly: Transgression Credit to ingroup leaders.
 Journal of Personality and Social Psychology, 105, 799-815.

 - Hopthrow, T., Randsley de Moura, G., Meleady, R., Abrams, D., & Swift, H. J. (2014).
 Drinking in social groups.
 Does ‘groupdrink’ provide safety in numbers when deciding about risk?
 Addiction, 109, 913-921.